Unveiling Sleep Dysregulation in Chronic Fatigue Syndrome with and without Fibromyalgia Through Bayesian Networks: Results

 \subsection{Performance and Generalization}

 The final BN (lag = 2, including stage durations) achieved 70.61 (1.9)\% and 69.2 (2.7)\% in mean (SD) on-subject next-stage accuracy and F1-score, and the HS AUROC of 75.36 (8.3)\%.
-For each subject, the HS probabilities were averaged over all $S_{t-2} \rightarrow S_{t-1} \rightarrow S_t$ sequences available.
+For each subject, we estimated HS probabilities by averaging posterior queries over all triplets of sleep stages and durations.

 To further test the robustness of the final BN to capture sleep dynamics, we evaluated its predictive accuracy on BSWR and SHHS1.
 Despite training on a small sample of 52 strictly controlled subjects, BN achieved 69.78 (7.25)\% and 60.1 (11.62)\% in mean (SD) on-subject accuracy, 70.94 (9.1)\% and 59.83 (11.56)\% in on-subject F1-score, on BSWR and SHHS1, respectively.
 Considering that both test data sets represent out-of-domain samples from general and clinical cohorts, respectively, with considerable domain shifts, these results suggest the particular robustness of our BN.
-In contrast, similar work reported 62.2\% testing accuracy (corresponded to in-domain cross-validation assessment) on a broad sample of 3,202 PSG recordings with excluded sleep-disorders~\cite{yetton2018quantifying}.
+In contrast, similar work reported 62.2\% testing accuracy (corresponding to in-domain cross-validation assessment) on a broad sample of 3,202 PSG recordings with excluded sleep-disorders~\cite{yetton2018quantifying}.